TWOEARS/documentation/doc/coding_style_guide.md

 TRESHOLD = 3.2;
 ```

-For usage of costants in classes, see also the [Matlab documentation on
+For usage of constants in classes, see also the [Matlab documentation on
 properties
 (Constant)](http://www.mathworks.de/de/help/matlab/matlab_oop/properties-with-constant-values.html).